 Citi offers a range of full-time, placement and internship opportunities across a number of its business areas.
 These include corporate and investment banking, capital markets origination, markets and securities services, treasury and trade solutions, private banking, finance, HR and technology.
 Graduate recruiters want you to clarify in your covering letter why you have decided to apply to the division you’ve chosen.
 Think about the different aspects of the division: the clients and colleagues you’ll work with; the team’s objectives; the day-to-day work you’d do; and training and development opportunities.
 Then pinpoint what appeals to you and why.

 Tell recruiters why you should be hired

 Include your relevant skills and experience, and why you believe you should be considered for the role.
 Focus on the qualities you need to do the job.
-Citi’s investment banking arm, for instance, seeks candidates who have strong teamwork, analytical, research and communication skills, as well as business acumen.
+Citi’s investment banking arm, for instance, seeks candidates who have strong communication, planning and organisational skills, as well as intellectual curiosity.

 Substantiate the claims you make with examples.
 For instance, if you describe yourself as a good communicator with great people skills in your covering letter, say how you have demonstrated this at university, work or elsewhere.
 Perhaps you hosted events and delivered presentations while you were the president of a university society.

 Citi recruiters welcome a spot of name-dropping, as long as the employee you mention will remember meeting or having a conversation with you.
 You could say, for example, something along the lines of ‘After speaking with [eg] Jessica Plant, EMEA graduate recruiter at Citi, about the company, I conducted further research into the business area and...’